gmostofabd/8051-LCD/README.md

 ## ⚙️ **Project Overview**

-This project demonstrates the **interfacing of a LCD** with the **[AT89C51](https://www.atmel.com/products/microcontrollers/8051.aspx)** microcontroller, part of the **[8051 MCU](https://en.wikipedia.org/wiki/Intel_MCS-51)** family.
-It allows for displaying data on the LCD, making it a practical example for educational purposes and embedded systems applications.
+This project demonstrates **LCD interfacing** with the **[AT89C51 Microcontroller](https://www.atmel.com/products/microcontrollers/8051.aspx)**.
+It is useful for educational purposes and embedded systems applications, allowing the microcontroller to display data on the LCD.

 ---